tiarno/reachtim/content/articles/pdfmanip.md

 # Survey of Tools

 There are several Python packages that can help.
-The following list displays some of the most popular ones (undoubtedly I've omitted some tools).
+The following list displays some of the most popular ones although undoubtedly I've omitted some tools.

  ``pdfrw``
  : Last update: 2012.
 Read and write PDF files; watermarking, copying images from one PDF to another.
 Includes sample code.
 Python 2.5--2.7.
-MIT License.[repo](https://code.google.com/p/pdfrw/)
+MIT License. [repo](https://code.google.com/p/pdfrw/)

  ``slate``
  : Active development.
 Simplifies extracting text from PDF files.
 Wrapper around ``PDFMiner``.
 Includes documentation on GitHub and PyPI.
 Python 2.6.
 GPL License.  [repo](https://github.com/timClicks/slate)